ykjit/yk/docs/src/contributing/prs.md

 The pull request itself should come with a description of what it aims to achieve and each individual commit must also contain a self-contained description of its changes.

+## Formatting

+yk's continuous integration setup only accepts contributions of well-formatted code.
+Changed Rust code must be formatted with `cargo fmt`.
+Changed C++ code must be formatted with `cargo xtask cfmt`.
+Please run both before you raise PR, and rerun them each time you are about to make a commit in response to reviewer comments.